Nardo758/Apartment-Locator-AI-Scraper-Agent-Real/README.md

 ## Security Note

 This tool is for research and personal use only.
 Respect website terms of service and robots.txt files.
 Use responsibly and avoid overloading servers with requests.

+## 🔒 Security & Code Quality

+### Secret Prevention

+- Never commit API keys, tokens, or credentials.
+- Use GitHub Secrets for environment variables in CI.
+- Run the `secret-scan` workflow locally (or in CI) before pushing.

+### Generated Files

+- Add temporary/generated files to `.gitignore` (screenshots, payloads, logs).
+- Keep the repository focused on source code; do not commit large binaries.
+- CI validates that generated files are ignored and detects large files.

+### Recommended developer flow

+1. Use a local `.env.local` copied from `.env.local.template` for secrets.
+2. Run `python -m venv .venv && .\.venv\Scripts\Activate.ps1` and install deps.
+3. Use the Playwright scraper in `scripts/` with `--dry-run` to validate extractions before pushing.
+4. If pushing from CI, store secrets in GitHub repository Secrets and use the provided workflows.